tinyvision-ai-inc/pico-ice/Docs/programming_the_fpga.md

 # Programming the iCE40 FPGA

 The FPGA normally boots from a dedicated serial NOR flash.
-This Flash can be programmed by the Pico processor which exposes the Flash to the host OS as either a removable drive or a DFU endpoint.
+This flash can be programmed by the Pico processor which exposes the flash to the host OS as either a removable drive or a DFU endpoint.

 ## Using a Drag-Drop or file copy scheme

-Out of the box, the [`default firmware`](https://github.com/tinyvision-ai-inc/pico-ice/tree/main/Firmware/pico-ice-default) should already be present on your board.
+Out of the box, the [default firmware](https://github.com/tinyvision-ai-inc/pico-ice/releases/) should already be present on your board.
 You can skip step 1 if this is the case.

-1. Get a pico-ice with the [`pico_usb_uf2`](https://github.com/tinyvision-ai-inc/pico-ice-sdk/tree/main/example/pico_usb_uf2) example [loaded onto the RP2040](programming_the_mcu.html).
+1. If you changed the default firwmare, [program](programming_the_mcu.html) it again onto the RP2040.

 2. Install or build the [UF2 Tools](uf2_tools.html),
     and a [blinky example](https://github.com/tinyvision-ai-inc/UPduino-v3.0/blob/master/RTL/blink_led/rgb_blink.bin) for any iCE40 board.